sparkflows/sparkflows-docs/docs/user-guide/data-preparation/impute.rst

 Imputing With Median
 ----------------------------------------

-Below is a sample workflow which contains Imputing With Median processor in Fire Insights.
+Below is a sample workflow which contains Imputing With Median processor in Sparkflows.
 It demonstrates the usage of Imputing With Median node to replace missing values with Meadian value.

 It does the following processing of data: